-A child abuse lawyer will help you draft the appropriate documents, file them with the correct Baltimore courts, and present a compelling case against the abuser.
+A child abuse lawyer will help you draft the appropriate documents, file them with the correct Maryland courts, and present a compelling case against the abuser.
 If you need help obtaining a protection or peace order against your child’s abuser, contact a James E. Crawford & Associates immediately.

 Child Custody and Visitation